abdijabar96/aiexam/replit.md

 - Provides subject-specific AI tutoring with custom system instructions

 ### Key Features
+1. **Access Control System**: One-time access codes protect the tutor application
+2. **Admin Dashboard**: Generate and manage access codes at `/admin`
-1. **Subject Selection**: Seven subjects from Kenyan curriculum
+3. **Subject Selection**: Seven subjects from Kenyan curriculum
-2. **Note Upload**: Upload syllabus booklets (.txt, .md, .pdf, .docx) for Business and Chemistry
+4. **Note Upload**: Upload syllabus booklets (.txt, .md, .pdf, .docx) for Business and Chemistry
-3. **Image Upload**: Upload math problem images for Mathematics subject
+5. **Image Upload**: Upload math problem images for Mathematics subject
-4. **Essay Questions**: Special interface for English and Kiswahili with set book selection
+6. **Essay Questions**: Special interface for English and Kiswahili with set book selection
-5. **AI-Powered Answers**: Gemini AI provides curriculum-aligned responses
+7. **AI-Powered Answers**: Gemini AI provides curriculum-aligned responses

+### Authentication & Access
+- **User Access**: Users visit the main page and enter a one-time access code
+- **Admin Panel**: Accessible at `/admin` with the admin password
+- **Code Management**: Admins can generate, view active codes, and see used codes
+- **One-Time Codes**: Each code can only be used once, then it's moved to used codes list

 ## Environment Variables

 - `GEMINI_API_KEY`: Google Gemini API key (stored in Replit Secrets)
+- `ADMIN_PASSWORD`: Password for admin panel access (stored in Replit Secrets)

 ## Running the Application